Oscarnordstrom/rcat/README.md

 # rcat

-Recursively concatenates files from directories and copies to clipboard.
+Recursively concatenates files from directories and copies to clipboard or outputs to stdout.

 ## Motivation